 Focus: This themed inquiry provides a variety of courses in the arts, history, and philosophy that explore the richness of the classical heritage that continues to shape our complex, modern world.
 To better understand ourselves, we must grapple with fundamental issues raised during this crucial period of world history, celebrating not only the beauty wrought by artists and thinkers, but also the difficult problems they introduced to societies across the globe.

-Themed Inquiry Coordinator/email: Professor of Art History, Archaeology, and Space Studies, Dr. Justin Walsh
+Themed Inquiry Coordinator/email: Dr. Justin Walsh

 Restrictions: Open to all majors.